5 climate action steps we took in 2021 to reduce greenhouse gas emissions

 Here are a few achievements that have kept us on track to reach our climate action targets:

-1. Growing our supply of carbon neutral, Renewable Natural Gas
+1. Growing our supply of low-carbon, Renewable Natural Gas

-Renewable Natural Gas (RNG) is not new to FortisBC, as we’ve been working with our partners for over a decade to make this carbon neutral energy from agricultural waste, landfill waste, food scraps, wood waste and wastewater.
+Renewable Natural Gas (RNG) is not new to FortisBC, as we’ve been working with our partners for over a decade to make this low-carbon energy from agricultural waste, landfill waste, food scraps, wood waste and wastewater.
 But 2021 was a particularly exciting year, as we celebrated some significant milestones:

 - Bringing several new RNG suppliers on board: We secured a number of new, diverse RNG supply projects and agreements with partners like EverGen, Faromor CNG, Lethbridge Biogas, REN Energy, Metro Vancouver and the City of Vancouver.
 The majority of our suppliers are in BC, but we’re welcoming a few out-of-province partners as well to keep up with the demand for this renewable energy.